-What Is Inhibition and Why Is It a Key Component of Executive Functioning?
+Inhibition - a Key Component of Executive Functioning

 Teacher and student in headphones look at a tablet computer together - Chicago Home Tutor